 Most WiFi extenders sold today, support both the 2.4GHz frequency and the 5GHz frequency.
 Old ones only supported 2.4GHz, so take note of that.

-Some of the more advanced WiFi extenders use double 5GHz bands – you won’t get faster speeds, because your device is only going to use one band at a time – but these can be useful if you have a lot of devices that connect and use the WiFi network at the same time.
+Some of the more advanced WiFi extenders use two 5GHz bands (“Dual Band”) – you won’t get faster speeds, because your device is only going to use one band at a time – but these Dual Band extenders can be useful if you have a lot of devices that connect and use the WiFi network at the same time.
 (As in, several family members watching streaming video at the same time…)

 3. Ease of Use and Installation